ChessWorld.net - Play Online Chess

 Black puts pawns on a6, b6, d6, and e6.
 The pieces stay behind the 3rd rank like spines.

-The Plan: Wait for White to overextend, then explode with a pawn break.
+The Plan: Wait for White to overextend, then explode with a sudden pawn break.

 Stonewall Defense

 A rigid structure where pawns are placed on f5, e6, d5, and c6.
-It creates a grip on e4 but leaves a hole on e5 and blocks the light-squared bishop.
+It creates an iron grip on e4 but leaves a hole on e5 and blocks the light-squared bishop.